Lawrence Eugene Doby

 In 1942, Doby played for the Newark Eagles, under the pseudonym of "Larry Walker" to protect his amateur status and played his first pro game at Yankee Stadium.
 In 1943, he played for the Paterson (NJ) Panthers, becoming the first African American to play in the American Basketball League, a fore-runner to the NBA.
 During World War II, he missed two seasons (1944 and 1945) while serving in the United States Navy.

 Doby was signed by the Cleveland Indians in 1947.
 He started the American League on the road to integration when he became the first black player to appear in an AL game on July 5, 1947, less than three months after Jackie Robinson had broken the color barrier in the National League.
 He did not have much success that first year, but became the club's regular centerfielder in 1948 when the Indians won the World Series.
 He slugged 32 home runs in 1952, becoming the first black player to lead either major league in homers.
+In 1953, he broke an American League record held by Gus Williams since 1914 when he struck out 121 times.
 He hit 32 home runs again and drove in 126 runs for the great 1954 Indians team that won 111 games.
 He was second in the MVP voting that year.

 On July 30, 1954, he made what is regarded as one of the greatest catches in Indians history.
 Playing the Washington Senators, he robbed Tom Umphlett of an apparent game-tying home run by leaping above the fence at Cleveland Municipal Stadium near the 380-foot mark and backhanding the ball with the top of his glove, his torso entirely above the fence.
 He then came down on the awning above the bullpen located behind the fence, bounced off it and fell back onto the playing field still holding the ball.
 Left fielder Al Smith raced over and retrieved the ball from the knocked-out Doby's mitt to keep the baserunner from advancing.